 Here, for E3SM version 3 (E3SMv3), we develop a streamlined interactive chemistry using three critical components: (1) upgraded stratospheric chemistry (Linoz v3) (Hsu & Prather, 2010; Prather & Hsu, 2010) that includes 5 prognostic trace gases driving ozone chemistry; (2) an abbreviated tropospheric chemistry mechanism (chemUCI) from the University of California, Irvine (UCI) chemistry transport model (CTM) (Prather & Zhu, 2024) that needs only 28 advected trace gases to simulate the key features of tropospheric GHGs and air quality; and (3) a new tracer transport method, Interpolation Semi-Lagrangian Element-based Transport (ISLET) (Bradley et al., 2022), which is 6 to 8 times faster than traditional methods used in E3SMv1 (Golaz et al., 2019).
 Thus, our new interactive chemistry adds at most 20% to the computational costs of the E3SM atmospheric model and warrants the inclusion of interactive chemistry in the default E3SMv3 configuration and in the upcoming CMIP production runs, where appropriate.
-We show here that the new interactive chemistry helps alleviate some of the biases in aerosol-related forcing and enables us to apply these E3SMv3 production simulations to air quality studies.Wang et al. (2025)Xie et al. (2025)
+We show here that the new interactive chemistry helps alleviate some of the biases in aerosol-related forcing and enables us to apply these E3SMv3 production simulations to air quality studies.
+More aerosol results are reported in Wang et al. (2025) and Xie et al. (2025).